Introduction to Narcissism

 Our new world can now create "I win, everyone wins" mentality, and it's time this awareness and training took place.

-The information I’m writing about in this article relates to high-level narcissism.
+The information I'm writing about in this article relates to high-level narcissism.
 I am intimately familiar with this form of narcissism.
 Even though this information may seem extreme it is important to understand that narcissism is sometimes exposed gradually.
 The effects of narcissism can initially be very subtle and deeply insidious.
 It sneaks up on you and permeates and pollutes every aspect of your being.
 Victims of narcissism are significantly poisoned, and recovery requires a virtual exorcism of the disease and the psychic vandalism that could continue for years.
 Fortunately there are quantum solutions, that can significantly reduce contemporary recovery time.
-Please access resources at the bottom of this article and my eBook How To Identify and Heal From Narcissistic Abuse.

-If you begin to feel confused in love, and have strange vague feelings that something isn’t right, don’t simply rationalise and shake these feelings off.
+If you begin to feel confused in love, and have strange vague feelings that something isn't right, don't simply rationalise and shake these feelings off.
 I did.
 I bought into the diversions, the excuses and the cover ups.
-It won’t start off for you as high-level inappropriate behaviour.
-Of course it doesn’t – because you would never commit to the relationship if it did!
-Be aware, very aware – that if you feel uneasy, or at times sense darkness or something ‘not right’ about your partner – investigate and look deeper.
+It won't start off for you as high-level inappropriate behaviour.
+Of course it doesn't – because you would never commit to the relationship if it did!
+Be aware, very aware – that if you feel uneasy, or at times sense darkness or something 'not right' about someone – investigate and look deeper.

 If you're in a relationship with a true narcissist, by the time the personality disorder is obvious, you're hooked, empty and exhausted (it happens bit by bit without you realising) and powerless to create boundaries and protect yourself.
 In my case by the time the horrific and monstrous personality fully appeared I was watching my own demise with the exits closed.
 He'd displayed warning signs of abusive behaviour to me previously.
 I discovered some of his lies previously.
 Because I didn't want to shatter my dream of the most glorious and magnificent man loving me, I lied to myself.
 I made excuses for him.
 I kept defaulting back to the image he portrayed when I first met him.
 He created the persona of the perfect man for me.
 He appeared as everything I thought was my life partner.
 I didn't want to admit his ingenious façade wasn't true.
 I didn't want to face the fact the man he pretended to be showed no resemblance to the man he really was.
 My self-deception took me to a level where I very nearly didn't escape.

 By the time I did, I was so broken, severely damaged and suicidal that I doubted I would ever recover.
 I lost out disastrously and had to rebuild my life almost from scratch.
 I did, and it took every resource and every ounce of strength to do it.
-I had to find the solutions that I now know of, bit by bit.
-My purpose now is to prevent other individuals having to experience the soul-shattering devastation I did, and to assist their recovery when they have.
+I had to find the solutions that I now know work powerfully, bit by bit.
+My purpose now is to prevent other individuals having to experience the soul-shattering devastation I did, and to assist their recovery when they do.

 I used to be one of these judgemental women.
-I had empathy but was secretly appalled by women who were being verbally and physically abused or living with pathological liars, criminals and chauvinistic unsupportive men who treated them poorly.
-I couldn’t for the life of me understand why on earth they couldn’t leave, and when they did why they would turn around and go back.
+I had empathy but was secretly appalled by people especially women who were being verbally and physically abused or living with pathological liars, criminals and chauvinistic unsupportive men who treated them poorly.
+I couldn't for the life of me understand why on earth they couldn't leave, and when they did why they would turn around and go back.

-I’d always walked away from abuse and said “No.” I knew my deservedness!
-Why couldn’t other women stand up and be as strong as me!
+I'd always walked away from abuse and said "No." I knew my deservedness!
+Why couldn't other people stand up and be as strong as me!
 Well low and behold, an individual like me who is mentally and emotionally strong and resourceful and thought I had my life under control became one of these abused women, powerless, emotionally crippled and mentally deranged.
-And yes, I also didn’t leave, and when I finally did, kept caving in and going back, I became what I despised about women.
+And yes, I also didn't leave, and when I finally did, kept caving in and going back, I became what I despised about women.
 So much for my righteous indignation…

 Therefore please take note of the following examples and personality traits of narcissism.
 Be honest with yourself.
 Can you see warning signs?
 The point I am making is it could happen to you, or maybe you are unaware that it is happening to you...